- General Instructions

 You submit the request for abatement within the period allowed for collection of the penalty or addition to tax, or

 Check the appropriate box to show the type of fee or return, if any, to which your claim or request relates.
-Check the box labeled "1040" to indicate other individual income tax returns (such as Form 1040A or Form 1040EZ).
+Check the box labeled "1040" to indicate other individual income tax returns (such as Form 1040-SR, Form 1040A, or Form 1040EZ).

 You can use Form 843 to request a refund or an abatement of interest, penalties, and additions to tax that relate to your income tax return.
 However, you cannot use Form 843 to request a refund or an abatement of income tax.
 If you are an employer, you cannot use it to request abatement of FICA tax, RRTA tax, or income tax withholding.

-Check the box labeled "Other" if your claim relates to:
+Check the box labeled "Other (specify)" if your claim relates to any of the following.

 Form CT-2, Employee Representative's Quarterly Railroad Tax Return.
 Enter "CT-2" in the space provided.